Policy Number: SAO.1100.2

 The student has the right to appeal the decision to the Provost.
 Any appeal must be in writing and submitted to the University Administrative Secretary within five business days of receipt of the supervisor’s decision.
 The Provost Office’s decision is final.

-If Student Services Office deems the complaint/grievance to be a severe issue, the following will happen:Step 1: The Student Services Office informs the student via NAU email ensuring that his/her claim is being sent to the Complaint/Grievance Committee and the committee will be in contact with them.
+If Student Affairs Office deems the complaint/grievance to be a severe issue, the following will happen:Step 1: The Student Affairs Office informs the student via NAU email ensuring that his/her claim is being sent to the Complaint/Grievance Committee and the committee will be in contact with them.

 Step 2: The Complaint/Grievance Committee is formed by the Dean of Student Affairs (DSA) and the Student Government Association (SGA) and is comprised of two faculty members and two staff members appointed by the DSA, and a student appointed by the SGA.